As of August 17, 2020:

-All campuses of the Technical College of the Lowcountry have entered into Phase One of returning to normal operations.
-During this period and for the foreseeable future, campuses remain closed to students and to the publiC (though some employees may be working in-person on campus).
+All campuses of the Technical College of the Lowcountry have entered into Phase 2.5 of returning to normal operations.
+During this period, campuses remain closed to the public.
 We are always open online.

 Coronavirus (COVID-19) Update: